Moving Cost Calculator

 Disclaimer: Estimates provided by this calculator are based on industry averages and are intended as a general guide only.
 Actual moving costs vary based on specific inventory, access conditions, fuel surcharges, seasonal demand, and carrier pricing.
 Coastal Moving Services recommends requesting a written quote from a licensed mover before making any financial commitments.

-Long Distance Moving Cost Examples
+Long Distance Moving Cost Estimates

 The tables below show typical price ranges for long distance moves across the most common home sizes and distances.
 Use these as a baseline when reviewing quotes from carriers.